fletchto99/fletchto99.dev/posts/2016/november/pebble-app-sandbox-escape.md

 date: 2016/11/20
 ---

-Last month Rob and I found a vulnerability in the Pebble app ecosystem which enabled us to spoof a Pebble appstore application...
+Last month Rob and I found a vulnerability in the Pebble app ecosystem which enabled us to spoof a Pebble appstore application.
+This was assigned CVE-2016-10702.

 <!-- excerpt -->
 {% image center clear https://images.fletchto99.com/blog/2016/november/pebble-app-sandbox-escape/banner.png %}

 Last month Rob and I found a vulnerability in the Pebble app ecosystem which enabled us to access a target application's sandbox.
 Essentially the flaw enables a malicious application to read the flash storage and access the JavaScript instance of the target app once the malicious app is opened.
+Ultimately this was assigned CVE-2016-10702.

 ## The Vulnerability